 So what happened while the Basking Ridge Oak Tree was growing up - Mr Local History

-On April 24-26, 2017 the New Jersey town of Basking Ridge lost its oldest resident, the Basking Ridge historic white oak tree.
+On April 24-26, 2017, the New Jersey town of Basking Ridge lost its oldest resident, the Basking Ridge historic white oak tree.
 What was estimated to be 619 years old, no one ever imagined that the tree would die during their lifetime, and it came as quite a shock to the entire community.
-Are there other stories stories out there?
+Are there other stories out there?
 We started to think: how does the loss of the Basking Ridge Oak tree rank against the world’s oldest trees?
 Here’s what we found.

-The Basking Ridge White Oak Tree (Quercus alba), also known as the great white oak, is the pride of Basking Ridge, New Jersey.
+The Basking Ridge White Oak Tree (Quercus alba), also known as the Great White Oak, is the pride of Basking Ridge, New Jersey.
 It is situated right in the center of downtown Basking Ridge, just to the right of the historic 1717 Basking Ridge Presbyterian Church.
 The tree is the essence of the history of Basking Ridge, a historic section of Bernards Township.
 The tree was cut down in April 2017.

-So you thought the Basking Ridge Oak tree was old; how about in Britain?
+So, you thought the Basking Ridge Oak tree was old; how about the ones in Britain?
 Britain’s mightiest oak: A staggering 1,046 years old, it’s still going strong (even if it is getting stout around the middle).
 Bowthorpe Oak in Manthorpe near Bourne, Lincolnshire, England, is perhaps England’s oldest oak tree, with an estimated age of over 1,000 years.
 The tree has a girth of 12.30 meters (40 feet 4 inches) – and astounding longevity.
 It can be found on Bowthorpe Park Farm.

-Two great books are available about the Basking Ridge Historic White Oak Tree
+Two great books are available about the Basking Ridge Historic White Oak Tree.

 See them at the Mr. Local History Gift Shop

-The Major Oak is a large English oak (Quercus robur) near the village of Edwinstowe in the midst of Sherwood Forest, Nottinghamshire, England.
+The Major Oak is a large English oak (Quercus robur) near the village of Edwinstowe amid Sherwood Forest, Nottinghamshire, England.
 According to local folklore, Robin Hood’s shelter was where he and his merry men slept.
 It weighs an estimated 23 tons, has a girth of 33 feet (10 meters), a canopy of 92 feet (28 meters), and is about 800–1000 years old.
 In a 2002 survey, it was voted “Britain’s favorite tree.”
-The Major Oak may be several trees that fused together as saplings.
+The Major Oak may be a single tree that grew from several saplings.

 So, what countries and tree species are the title holders of “the oldest trees in the world?”
 It’s hard to believe that there is a tree that’s almost 5,000 years old and still growing!
 Read on!